Welcome to our Winter Wellbeing Guide!

 • Explore YouTube or free online classes at the Open University.

-4. Get outside for some sunlight and exercise
+4. Get outside for sunlight and fresh air

 More practical tips:

-• Plan a 20-minute walk around your local park or neighborhood when it’s sunny.
+• Plan a 20-minute walk around your local park or neighbourhood when it’s sunny.

 • Wear layers and a hat to stay warm while walking outdoors.